arunpraba/reactjs.org/src/content/reference/react-dom/index.md

 These APIs can be imported from your components.
 They are rarely used:

-* [`createPortal`](/reference/react-dom/createPortal) lets you render child components in a different part of the DOM tree.
+* [`createPortal`](/reference/react-dom/createPortal) enables you render child components in a different part of the DOM tree.
-* [`flushSync`](/reference/react-dom/flushSync) lets you force React to flush a state update and update the DOM synchronously.
+* [`flushSync`](/reference/react-dom/flushSync) enables you force React to flush a state update and update the DOM synchronously.

 ---